-By now you’ve hopefully acquired a bit more knowledge about how to spot pseudoscience.
-But before you go out on the fields to hunt quacks (figuratively speaking of course), I’ll provide you with some final words of awareness.
+By now, you’ve hopefully acquired a bit more knowledge about how to spot pseudoscience.
+But before you go out on the fields to hunt quacks (figuratively speaking, of course), I’ll provide you with some final words of awareness.

-Remember that pseudoscientists and their supporters bark loud and they bark a lot.
-This gives the impression that they are many and therefore probably right.
+Remember that pseudoscientists and their supporters bark loudly, and they bark a lot.
+This gives the impression that they are many and probably right.
 To make it worse, they often use strong rhetoric to increase the impact of their claims.
 Like comparing vaccination of children with being raped, or with headlines reading “The 12 worst cancer-causing products in your home”.
 They’ll play on your feelings.

 Once you’ve decided to confront pseudoscience, you’ll need to be prepared for index fingers pointing in your direction.
 Do you want kids to be hurt?
 Do you support Monsanto?
 This may, from time to time, make you question yourself.
 Are you the actual idiot for not believing in ghosts?
 I’ve been there myself.
 However, don’t forget that you’re battling dogmas.
 They’re among the hardest ideas to break so insecurities will be projected on you.

 I’ll leave you on a positive note: There’s a big community of skeptics worldwide.
 Trust me; you’re not alone.
 So, my idea is never to stop questioning.
 Because although pseudoscientific belief systems can seem harmless, they diverge the focus from real science.
 You know, the science that uses proper controls and is reproducible.
 What’s worse is that pseudoscience can give patients false hopes.
 Why chemotherapy when lemons cure?